-Marriage introduces changes in a new couple’s financial situation that will affect all aspects of their life together.
+Marriage introduces changes in a new couple’s financial situation that affect all aspects of their life together.
 Everything from personal financial goals to credit card debt will bring new challenges to the relationship.
-Understanding how to navigate through these changes isn't guaranteed to be easy, but planning ahead can help you to build a strong financial foundation for your relationship.
+The new partnership also means new ways of managing personal finances, although many couples have questions about what to ask and where to start.

 Take some time to sit down with your spouse and look at your combined cash flow.
 What debt payments will you both have?
 How do your incomes match up?
 How much can you save?
 Can you find ways to combine expenses, such as switching to the same wireless phone plan?
-Are there any expenses that can be eliminated altogether?
+Are there any expenses that can be eliminated?
 Answering these questions together will help you develop the most realistic budget for your married life.

-When you’re single and don't have children, there may be little need for life insurance since nobody is depending on your income but you.
-When you get married, you should discuss what would happen if your spouse was left to support your household alone, and consider whether or not life insurance would be appropriate.
+In addition to health insurance, use this time to discuss life insurance.
+When you’re single and don't have children, there may be little need for life insurance since nobody depends on your income but you.
+When you get married, you should discuss what would happen if your spouse was left to support your household, and consider whether life insurance would be appropriate.
 A sudden loss of income can be devastating to a family.

 Even if children still aren't in the picture, life insurance could help pay for burial expenses or any debts you leave behind, such as student loans or a mortgage.

 Once you have your health and life insurance benefits squared away, you’ll also want to look at your beneficiaries on existing retirement plans, pensions, IRAs, and any other assets.
 When you establish beneficiaries on these accounts, you can ensure that your assets are properly disbursed when you die.